 Management of Upper Extremity Special Populations

-This course addresses the nature and treatment of upper extremity disorders in special populations: complex traumatic conditions and psychosocial adjustment, the injured worker, industrial injuries and cumulative trauma disorders, ergonomics, the injured musician, athletes/sports injuries, post-stroke, hemiplegia and tetraplegia, and pediatric/congenital conditions.
-Weekend labs conclude and scholarly projects are completed.
+This course addresses the nature and treatment of upper extremity disorders in special populations, including pain conditions, complex traumatic conditions and psychosocial adjustment, industrial injuries, and more.
+Scholarly projects are completed.
 Finally, studies will culminate in a mock CHT-style exam.

 Capstone Projects

-- Mock CHT Exam: Fellow will take a series of practice hand therapy examinations online and results will be reviewed with the Program Director.
+• Mock CHT Exam: Fellow will take a series of online practice hand therapy examinations, and a 200-question Mock CHT Exam at the end of the program.

-- ***Certified Hand Therapist (CHT) Examination: when eligible (three years of licensed OT/PT practice and 4,000 practice hours in a hand therapy caseload).
+• ***Certified Hand Therapist (CHT) Examination: when eligible (three years of licensed OT/PT practice and 4,000 practice hours treating a hand & UE caseload).

 Course Descriptions